Concrete-Encased Electrode (Ufer Ground) Rules in NEC 250.52

 The term “Ufer ground” is a trade name for what the National Electrical Code (NEC) officially calls a Concrete-Encased Electrode (CEE).
 This grounding method was developed during World War II by Herbert G. Ufer, a UL engineer, to solve significant grounding challenges at military installations in Arizona.
 He discovered that encasing a conductor in concrete created a highly effective and stable grounding electrode, superior to other methods, especially in soil with high resistivity.

 The principle behind the CEE is that the large surface area of a building’s concrete foundation provides an excellent connection to the earth.
-Concrete is hygroscopic (it absorbs and retains moisture) and contains minerals, making it a better conductor than many types of soil.
+Concrete retains moisture and contains minerals, which often makes the encased path more reliable than a single rod in some soils.
 By embedding a conductor within this concrete, you create a large, stable low-impedance path for fault currents to safely dissipate into the ground.
-Under NEC 250.50, if a building has a footing that meets the requirements of a CEE, its use is not optional—it is a mandatory part of the grounding electrode system.
+Under NEC 250.50, all grounding electrodes present at a building must be bonded together, so a qualifying concrete-encased electrode is incorporated into the grounding electrode system when present.

 The Mandatory Rule: NEC 250.52(A)(3) Explained